paritytech/capi/Readme.md

 }
 ```

-Run The Capi Server
+Run The Capi Server.

 ```sh
 deno run -A https://deno.land/x/capi/main.ts
 ```

-> Or use the Node.js equivalent
+> Or use the Node.js equivalent:
 >
 > ```sh
 > npx capi
 > ```

-### Import From The Server
+Then, open your editor and import bindings from the local server.

 ```ts
 import { System } from "http://localhost:4646/frame/wss/rpc.polkadot.io/@latest/mod.ts"